AllisonKuhl/cluny-game-v3/mapEditor/readMe.md

 # Open up the csv in Notepad ++.

 Now, open your csv in a text editor of your choice.
-Preferable Notepad++, but as long as it has a good search and replace tool it's fine.
+Preferably Notepad++, but as long as it has a good search and replace tool it's fine.

 Your search will be for: \r\n
 (Also, make sure that extended search is on!
 This is not just your basic search here.
 This is advanced searching.)